 Hon.
 Alhaji Moijue Kaikai, the Minister of Social Welfare, Gender and Children’s Affairs is seen displaying placard along with many angry demonstrators against the inhumanly act.
 But the major questions which every human right and democracy activist would like to have answered are: what is the government doing to stop such act in the future?
 What has the government ever done to prevent such?

 Hannah’s body was recently found on the well-known Lumley Beach.
 Tests will determine whether she was sexually assaulted, but police and a women’s group say it appears she was.
-She may women7have been beaten to death.
+She may have been beaten to death.

 It must be noted that raping was used as one of the most unescapable weapons against women during the past civil war and it is still being used by many men in private homes in Sierra Leone.